troymathern/skills-introduction-to-github/README.md

    The branch will automatically switch to the one you have just created.
    The **main** branch drop-down bar will reflect your new branch and display the new branch name.

-6. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

 <footer>